Saturday, January 11, 2014

 Showlounge, 1986 or 7, by Unknown.

-Monika: You started your professional career in the early 1980s, working under the stage name Shante at the famed Baton Show Lounge in Chicago, Illinois.
-How do you recollect those times?
+Monika: You began your professional career in the early 1980s, performing under the stage name Shanté at the famed Baton Show Lounge in Chicago.
+What are your memories of that time?

-I did love it though.
+Alexandra: I did love it, though.
 It filled something really beautiful in me.
-I’d been doing that since I could open my mouth and used it as a healing of sorts.
-I’d fake an illness in order to avoid the bullying at school, and I‘d stay home and pretend I was Streisand, or Garland, or Liza.
+I’d been doing that since I could open my mouth, and I used it as a kind of healing.
+I’d fake an illness to avoid the bullying at school, and I’d stay home and pretend I was Streisand, or Garland, or Liza.
 And it healed me.
 It brought me great joy and gave me hope and serenity at an age when I really just thought I was insane.

-Alexandra: I found I could do it and get paid for it.
+Alexandra: I found I could do it, and get paid for it.
 That was amazing to me.
 I’d never heard of such a thing, and I thought I’d struck gold.
 And then, I met my family.
-My Transgender family.
+My transgender family.
 These girls became my confessors, my parents, and my best friends.
 For a while, it was beautiful.
 I had found my tribe.
+It was the first time I truly felt seen, not just on stage, but in the eyes of people who understood me without explanation.

-And then suddenly, in the middle of it all, the Plague came.
-People died and they died quickly.
+Alexandra: When the Plague came, people died, and they died quickly.
 I lost almost everyone I had known, and I soon became a nurse and caretaker.
 So, the magic seemed to transition into a much darker, much more dangerous existence.
 That’s when it got bleak, and when my life really turned.
+Grief became a constant companion, and every performance after that carried a shadow of the ones I had lost.

-Monika: Do you keep in touch with all the girls performing with you at the Lounge?
+Monika: Do you still keep in touch with the incredible women you performed with at the Baton Show Lounge?

-Alexandra: Oh God yes.
+Alexandra: Oh God, yes.
 As much as I can.
 I just spoke to Dana Douglas not too long ago, and I give Chili Pepper a call whenever I can.
-It’s hard though, she’s very fancy and I usually end up speaking to her machine.
+It’s hard, though, she’s very fancy, and I usually end up speaking to her machine.
 Or her maid.
+We may not talk every day, but there’s an unbreakable bond that time or distance can’t erase.

 7